andrew-edwards/fitting-size-spectra/code/readMeCode.txt

 publication.
 So obviously set to TRUE for the first run, until you have an .RData file that can then be loaded in.

+I have re-run all code in R version 3.2.3 to ensure results are as stated in the manuscript.
+I strangely find that if I re-ran code such as fitting3rep.r (that generates 10,000 sets of 1,000 random numbers) from a new R console, I get a different final set of random numbers answer than re-running in a console in which I had just run fitting2.r.
+The first set of 1,000 random numbers is the same, but the last is shifted along by one.
+I will try and create a minimum working example to investigate this.

+This occurs even though I have rm(list=ls()) at the start of each file and then set the seed to 42.
+It does not affect any conclusions, but may be the reason if you find you get a slightly different set of random numbers (and thus fitted values of b) to those in my provided .RData files.
+Further details on this are in readRerun.txt, which is really just my ongoing notes to document the issue.